Mary-Isaboke/Netflix-Shows-Dataset-Analysis/README.md

 **Genre Diversity:**
 The dataset includes a wide range of genres such as Drama, Comedy, Documentary, Horror, and more.
 Reflects Netflix's diverse content offerings aimed at different audience preferences.

 **Global Representation:**
 The dataset features shows from numerous countries, showcasing Netflix's global reach.
 Highlights Netflix's strategy to cater to international markets with localized content.

 **Initial Interesting Findings:**
 Significant number of entries from the USA, India, and the UK.
 Notable representation from non-English speaking countries, indicating a strong push for international content.

 ## Difficulties Encountered:
--Some fields contained inconsistent data formats (e.g., duration times were in mixed units).
+ - Some fields contained inconsistent data formats (e.g., duration times were in mixed units).
--Missing values in certain columns required handling.
+ - Missing values in certain columns required handling.

 ## Cool Facts
 1. **Count of Netflix Shows per Genre**: